Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 assemble the final foreign-chain blob from `ttEXPORT` plus the witness signatures, or can use a convenience RPC/helper that performs that pure read-time assembly.

+This is intentionally leaner than XPOP.
+XPOP carries its own UNL and manifest bundle so it can be independently verified as an external proof.
+Export witnesses are not external proof bundles; they are inputs that made it into validated ledger history.
+Making them self-contained would require embedding manifest material or equivalent signing-key history in every witness, which is a separate protocol/storage design.

 Closed-ledger apply must not promote unverified proposal-carried signatures into current-round quorum material.
 It may verify and retain them for a future retry,